curious-containers/curious-containers.github.io/_pages/faq.md

 * **Reproducible Research**: We developed the RED file format to fully describe experiments.
 The components of an experiment (application, data, compute resources) are references (see [FAIR Principles](https://www.force11.org/fairprinciples)) to remote servers and are therefore loosely coupled and interchangeable.
 * **Data Security**: The project is designed for biomedical applications, which involve the usage of sensitive data.
 CC enforces the separation of data storage and compute resources, where data is accessed via standard protocols supporting authentication.
 Data is never processed outside of temporary Docker containers.
 * **Machine Learning Workloads**: We are improving CC's capablities in the realm of machine learning and other high performance workloads.
-CC ships with support for CUDA via [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) and large data directories (e.g. [CAMELYON](https://camelyon17.grand-challenge.org/) image database) can be mounted via [FUSE](https://de.wikipedia.org/wiki/Filesystem_in_Userspace) based network connectors.
+CC ships with support for CUDA via [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
+Large data directories (e.g. [CAMELYON](https://camelyon17.grand-challenge.org/) image database) can be mounted via [FUSE](https://de.wikipedia.org/wiki/Filesystem_in_Userspace) based network connectors.

 ## What exactly is RED?